 The Assumption of the Virgin Mary in Anogi is among the oldest and most important churches of Balkans to be considered a protected religious and historical monument; this fact underlines the culture of Ithacans, one century after the victorious repulse of the Ottomans, during the transition of the Ottoman fleet to Lepanto (Nafpaktos) naval battle, in 1571.
 The church is a large basilica with frescoes painted around the middle of the 17th century by Antonios from Agrafa who was educated in Vragiana School, an important center for the preservation of the byzantine tradition.
 The iconographic content depicted on the frescoes of byzantine magnificence, is of theological character with a political connotation by inserting between Constantine the Great and St. Helen, the cross of Lorraine - symbol of free France used also in the 2nd World War by General de Gaulle.
 An ecclesiastical theme is depicted on the facade of the wooden matroneum regarding the Divine Judgment and the heretic clergy threatened by a frightening monster.
 The frescoes with elegant representations of narration, praise and ritual were made according to the epirotic style, with influences from the Cretan school of ecclestastic art and possibly from frescoes of Meteora monasteries and Byzantine temples of Ravenna (especially the series of full-length portraits of saints).

 The church is one of the countless examples of ecclesiastical art on the island, flourishing during the period of the 17th and 18th century.
 At that time, after the fall of Venetian at Chandakas (today's Heraklion, Crete) in 1669, many Cretan together with Epirotic artists such as woodcarvers, silversmiths and painters visited or settled in the Ionian Islands.
 Cretan artists used to organize and work in laboratories where it got developed the Eptanisian artistic style, through the meeting of Cretan art with local tradition.
 Although several temples have been destroyed by the strong and frequent seismicity of the area, there are still traces of this art scattered around the island.
-For example, the wood-carved iconostasis of Taxiarches Holy Monastery built in 1645, was saved after the earthquake in 1953 and transferred to Perachori, in the church of Agios (Saint) Raphael.
+For example, the wood-carved iconostasis of Holy Temple of the Assumption of the Virgin Mary at Perachori, was saved after the earthquake in 1953 and transferred to the church of Agios (Saint) Raphael.

 A magnificent wood-carved iconostasis also decorates the Holy Temple of Vlacherna in Vathi, which was built in 1792.
 The depicted icons from the crown to the shields were painted by the famous artistic laboratory of Perligades based at Lixouri, Kefalonia.
 The bell tower in the courtyard of the Temple consisting of carved stone vertebrae, is approximately of the same age, with a staircase of special architectural interest.